mads256h/shellrun/README.md

  Runs binary shell code.
 Also includes debugging and compatibillity features.

+ The goal of this project is to create a simple portable shellcode-running program.

 ## Building

  Run cmake on this repository to generate a project for your compiler. **Remember you cannot mix bitness e.g. x32 shellcode on x64 shellrun** To run 32-bit shellcode build shellrun as 32-bit and vice versa.